Are Monthly Breast Self-Exams Necessary or Optional?

 For years, women have been told they must perform monthly breast self-exams for cancer detection.
-But evidence is growing among organizations that there are much more effective ways to detect breast cancer early–and potentially save your life.
+But evidence is growing that there are much more effective ways to detect breast cancer early – and potentially save your life.

 What changed?
-According to breast imaging diagnostic radiologist Donna Plecha, MD, there are now better technologies available that detect cancer earlier.
-This has resulted in organizations such as the American Cancer Society calling breast self-exams an “optional” screening tool for early detection of breast cancer.
+According to breast imaging diagnostic radiologist Donna Plecha, MD, better technologies are now available that detect cancer earlier.
+This has led to organizations such as the American Cancer Society calling breast self-exams an “optional” screening tool for early detection of breast cancer.

-To clear up the confusion about performing breast self-exams, Dr. Plecha answers six commonly asked questions about self-exams and overall breast health:
+To clear up the confusion about performing breast self-exams, Dr. Plecha answers these six commonly asked questions:

 What is a breast self-exam?